Lesser pygmy flying squirrel

 The lesser pygmy flying squirrel (Petaurillus emiliae) is a species of rodent in the family Sciuridae.
-It is endemic to Malaysia.

-It is listed as Data Deficient because it is known only from the type specimen collected in 1901.
-Adequate surveys have not been done to look for this species, and so it cannot be considered Extinct.
+It is endemic to Borneo where it is known from the type specimen collected in 1901 in Sarawak (Malaysia) and another specimen collected in 2013 in Labanan Research Forest in East Kalimantan (Indonesia).

 The lesser pygmy flying squirrel is arboreal and probably prefers forest.
 It is threatened by habitat conversion due to agriculture and logging.
 There are no conservation measures in place.
 Further studies are needed into the taxonomy, distribution, abundance, reproduction and ecology of this species.